ThomasSojan/K8s/concepts.md

 The kube scheduler decides which pod goes where.
 The scheduler looks at each pods and tries to find the best node for it.
 The scheduler goes through two phases to identify the best node for the pod.
 In the first phase the scheduler tries to filter out the nodes that do not have sufficient cpu and memory requested by the pod.
 In the second phase scheduler rank the nodes based on the available resources after placing the pod.
 The node with better rank will be selected for placing the pod.
 This can be customized and we can write our own scheduler.

 ### 5.kubelet
+The kubelet in the k8s worker node regesters the node with k8s cluster.
+When it recieve instruction to load a pod on the node, it request the container runtime to pull the required image and run an instance.
+The kubelet then continues to monitor the state of the pod and containers in it and reports to the kube API server on a timely basis.

+### 6.kube proxy
+The kube proxy is a process that runs on each node in the k8s cluster.
+Its job is to look for new servieces and when a new service is created, it create appropriate rules on each node to forward traffic to those services to the backend pods.